-It is quite an interesting dish.
-I would say that the phool makhana add texture to the dish but not a lot of individual taste – similar to the way that paneer adds texture but little taste to Palak Paneer.
+This is quite an interesting dish.
+The phool makhana adds texture to the dish but not a lot of individual taste – similar to the way that paneer adds texture but little taste to Palak Paneer.

 The lotus seed is sacred to Lakshmi, the Goddess of prosperity, and brings material and spiritual abundance.
 It calms the mind and subdues restless thoughts and dreams.
 Lotus seeds help open the heart chakra and are good for devotion and aspiration.
-They also improve speech, help stop stuttering and improve concentration.
+It is also said that they improve speech, help stop stuttering and improve concentration.

 Prep time: 10 mins